opinionstage/opinionstage-wordpress-plugin/readme.txt

 N/A

 == Changelog ==
+  = Version 13.5.0 =
+  * Renamed plugin to better reflect the platform
   = Version 13.4.0 =
   * Added shortcodes for trivia and peronsality quizzes = Version 13.3.0 =